 Rob Clark is Director of Global Entertainment Development at FremantleMedia.

 Rob is responsible for setting the international format development agenda and direction for all FremantleMedia companies, as well as the management of all global format acquisitions.
-He also chairs the company's Intellectual Property (IP) Leadership Group which co-ordinates all international entertainment format and Enterprises development around the FremantleMedia Group.
+He also chairs the company's Intellectual Property (IP) Leadership Group which co-ordinates all international entertainment format development around the FremantleMedia Group.

 Prior to his current role, Rob was President of Worldwide Entertainment at FremantleMedia, having joined the division in 2003.
 He has managed a number of FremantleMedia’s most successful global roll-outs including Got Talent, The X Factor, The Farmer Wants a Wife, The Apprentice, Hole in the Wall, Let’s Dance, and Take Me Out, as well as the continued success and roll out of the Idols franchise.
 Rob has also helped in the re-launch of game shows including Family Feud, Password and The Price is Right.